catanzo96/vegipes/README.md

 <!-- Informazioni sul progetto -->
 ## About the project
 <p>The site is very simple and allows you to search through many vegetarian recipes.
-All recipe data are fetched by [Spoonacular](https://spoonacular.com/food-api) API.
+All recipe data are fetched by <a href='https://spoonacular.com/food-api'>Spoonacular</a>API.
 Therefore it is possible that the daily requests made with my key can be exhausted.
 In this case a section has been created in which you can insert your key.</p>
 <div align='center'>
 <img src='./images/screen1.png' alt='Initial Page' width = '500'>
 </div>